Dr Carolyn Strange

 My research has been supported by major grants from the Social Sciences and Humanities Research Council (Canada) and the Australian Research Council.
 In addition to institutionally-awarded funding I have received grants from the Hannah Institute for the History of Medicine, the Canadian High Commission, the National Institute for Social Sciences and Law and the National Centre for Indigenous Studies.

 In 2013 the New York State Archives named me their 'researcher of the year' award winner in recognition of my publications based on its collections.
-In 2014 I was awarded a fellowship at the Huntington Library in association with my forthcoming book (contracted to New York University Press) on the history of pardoning and parole in New York State, from the Revolution to the Depression.
+In 2014 I was awarded a fellowship at the Huntington Library in association with my forthcoming book (to be published by New York University Press in 2016) on the history of pardoning and parole in New York State, from the Revolution to the Depression.

 I have studied and taught in Canada (Queen's University, Carleton University, the University of Toronto); the U.S. (Rutgers University); and Australia (Griffith University, ANU).
 With a focus on nineteenth- and twentieth-century history I have specialised in social, cultural and legal history.